meshtastic/firmware/docs/radio-settings.md

 | Long range (but slower)    | Long Alt         | 0.275 kbps           | 9 / 512      | 4/8         | 31        | 153dB       |
 | Very long range (but slow) | Long Slow        | 0.183 kbps (default) | 12 / 4096    | 4/8         | 125       | 154dB       |

-The link budget used by these calculations assumes a transmit power of 17dBm.
+The link budget used by these calculations assumes a transmit power of 17dBm and an antenna with 0dB gain.
 Adjust your link budget assumptions based on your actual devices.

 ### Custom Settings